Abhi-tech-09/QuickSortVisualizer/README.md

 * ## Speed

     <h3>
-	To control the speed of the visualization , <strong>low</strong> implies decreament in spped and <strong>high<strong> implies increment in speed .
+	To control the speed of the visualization , <strong>low</strong> implies decreament in speed and <strong>high<strong> implies increment in speed .
     </h3>
 <br>
 <br>